oracle-devrel/technology-engineering/security/README.md

 ## Oracle Blogs

 - [Zero Trust Security - Not a buzz word; but elixir of Cyber Security?](https://blogs.oracle.com/cloudsecurity/post/zero-trust-security-elixir-of-cyber-security)
-    - We hear very frequently of our customers’ plans to adopt zero trust model to improve their overall approach to cyber security.
+    - We hear very frequently of our customers’ plans to adopt a zero-trust model to improve their overall approach to cyber security.
 Read this blog to understand how Oracle Cloud Infrastructure (OCI) can help accelerate your Zero Trust Security journey.

 ## Cloud Coaching Webinars

 -  [Oracle's Approach To Cloud Security](https://community.oracle.com/customerconnect/events/604931-oci-oracles-approach-to-cloud-security)
-     - Refer to this webinar from our Field CISO Speciailsts to understand about what is Oracle's approach to Cloud Security and how the security pillar focuses on protecting users, safeguarding data, and meeting regulatory and compliance requirements.
+     - Refer to this webinar from our Field CISO Specialists to understand about what is Oracle's approach to Cloud Security and how the security pillar focuses on protecting users, safeguarding data, and meeting regulatory and compliance requirements.

 # Useful Links